barebone-php/barebone/README.md

 #### Routing

-Connect your controller actions to urls in `routes.php`
+Connect your controller "actions" to URLs in `/app/routes.php`

 #### Logging